icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ## Prerequisites

-If you're on a Mac, the `zsh` that comes with it is usually pretty stale.
+If you're on a Mac, the `zsh` that comes with each OS update is usually very stale.
 You can use `brew install zsh` to update it.

 Many of the themes here use special glyphs for things like displaying a branch icon.
 You'll need to use a [Nerd Font](https://github.com/ryanoasis/nerd-fonts) or a Powerline-compatible font in your terminal program or you'll see ugly broken boxes where the symbols should be.